edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

         ...
     ```

-This sets the `profile` so that the App Service Configurable uses the `rules-engine` configuration profile which resides at `/res/rules-engine/configuration.toml`
+This sets the `profile` so that the App Service Configurable uses the `rules-engine` configuration profile which resides at `/res/rules-engine/configuration.yaml`

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the deprecated lower case version `edgex_profile` has been removed

 #### EDGEX_USE_REGISTRY